 A backend is essentially an API which facilitates the transfer of data between your app and a cloud hosted database.
 It is best explained with an example.
 Wave Digital's Les Verbes app has been developed as a standalone iPhone app and Android app.
 The app does not recognise who uses it and Wave Digital has no access to the responses to the french verb questions.
 We could build a backend to facilitate data transfer from the app.
 This backend would then enable us, for example, to write some business logic to tailor the questions to the user's history.

 5. App integrations

 If your app is required to integrate with other systems, then the type of integration will be a big influence on app cost.
-Is it a proprietary integration (such as an internal business system) or an integration to a well-documented publicly available API (such as Xero)?
+Is it a proprietary integration or an integration to a well-documented publicly available API?

 Also, the nature of the integration will have an impact.
 At its simplest level, your app may send data to the other system.
 A more complex integration may involve the data flowing both ways.
 Is the supplier of the other system in a position to make changes to their API to facilitate the integration?
 Or if that's not possible, will you need to build logic to enable the integration to occur?